This article is updated regularly. It was last updated in April 2023.

-Many localization guides focus primarily on how to localize your website – and for good reason.
-Your website is your window to the world.
-It is a tool through which you can build your brand’s international reputation, connect with customers and sell your wares.
-If you’re looking to localize your website, check out our guide to website localization below.
+Many localization guides focus primarily on how to localize your website because it serves as your window to the world.
+See it as a tool to build your brand’s international reputation, connect with customers, and sell your wares.
+If you need to localize your website, check out our guide to website localization below.

 Read more: Website Localization – The Complete Guide

-As I’ve mentioned social media, let’s take a minute to think about marketing channels.
-Social media is a key marketing channel for many businesses these days but it’s certainly not the only one.
-Do you intend to use any of the following in addition to your website?
+Since I’ve mentioned social media, let’s take a minute to think about marketing channels.
+Social media represents a key marketing channel for many businesses, but several others also perform well, including:

 • Email marketing